avaframe/AvaFrame/docs/theoryCom4FlowPy.rst

 where i is the direction and n are the neighbors from 1 to 8. :math:`R_i` is then the routing flux in direction :math:`i`.
 :math:`R_b` is the flux in the base, for a release cell or starting cell the flux of the base equals one.
-The result of Eq.
-(16) is a 3 x 3 array with assigned flux values.
-A normalization stage is then required to bring the sum of the :math:`R_i`'s to the value of :math:`R_b`.
-This aims at avoiding loss of flux [2].
+The result of :eq:`routingFlux` is a 3 x 3 array with assigned flux values.
+A normalization stage is then required to bring the sum of the
+:math:`R_i`'s to the value of :math:`R_b`.
+This aims at avoiding loss of flux.

 Flow chart / overview:
 ~~~~~~~~~~~~~~~~~~~~~~~~